The Simplicial Cylinder DG Ring: Introduction

-\begin{rem} Here is an outline of the extension of our constructions from DG rings to DG categories.
-Consider the universal cylinder DG ring $\opn{Cyl}_{q}(\Z) = \opn{N}(\Simp^{q}, \Z)$.
+\begin{rem} This is an outline of the extension of our constructions from DG rings to DG categories.
+Consider the integral cylinder DG ring $\opn{Cyl}_{q}(\Z)$.
 Given a DG category $\cat{B}$, define the DG category